-Every February more than 40,000 dentists and volunteers across the nation participate in Give Kids A Smile Day, an American Dental Association (ADA) program that provides dental services to underserved children.
+Every February more than 40,000 dentists and volunteers across the nation participate in Give Kids A Smile Day, an American Dental Association (ADA) program that provides dental services to undeserved children.
 Dentists and other industry professionals volunteer their time and services to give approximately 450,000 kids screenings, treatments and education.

 Although the official date is the first Friday in February, Give Kids A Smile events can be scheduled throughout the year.
 To take advantage of this program or volunteer your services, visit the ADA website.